Introduction

 Core Foundations

-Authentication and role-based access control (RBAC) support integrating with your LDAP, Okta, etc.
+Authentication and role-based access control (RBAC) support integrating with your LDAP, cloud-based identity (Okta and Auth0), etc.

-A plugin framework where open-source and proprietary plugins can be added to modify the behavior of the system, and/or to interact with third party systems
+A plugin framework where open-source and proprietary plugins can be added to tailor the behavior of the system for your needs and/or to interact with third party systems (CPQ, Tax, ERP, etc.)

 A robust persistent event bus, that is used both internally and externally (events are visible to plugins and to other services via HTTP push notifications)